SiloCityLabs/Cuttlephone/docs/guides/print-guide.md

 Plain PLA is too brittle and it will crack.
 Any brand of PLA+ (PLA Pro) will work, like Polymaker or eSun or whatever.

 The soft cases can be made from TPU with a hardness of 90A or more.
 Overture High Speed TPU is the perfect stiffness for a phone case.
 I print on a Prusa i3 which is direct drive and good for printing flexibles, but this "high speed" TPU also works in bowden printers like the Ender 3.

+Dehydrating filament improves print quality for all types of filament.

 # Slicer settings and tuning